rainbow-mind-machine/boring-mind-machine/examples/google/Readme.md

 ## Authorizing

-To perform the authorization step, where the Keymaker generates a login link for the user and asks for permission to perform actions on behalf of the Google account, specify the location of the Google OAuth application's API keys.
+In the authorization step the Keymaker generates a login link/token for the user to visit and log in with their Google account.
+The user is then redirected back to the application with a token that can be used to perform actions on behalf of the account.

+Google requires the application's API keys to be provided via a JSON file on disk.

+To run the Google Keymaker example, specify the API key name in the `google_auth.py` script (`client_secret.json` by default):

 ```
-$ GOOGLE_APPLICATION_CREDENTIALS=${PWD}/client_secret.json \
-    python google_auth.py
+$ python google_auth.py
 ```